Note: This article is written about Exodus 90, our pre-Easter exercise. Check out our Easter disciplines as well.

 Can I drink coffee?

-I have health concerns, do I have to follow all the food-related disciplines completely to do Exodus 90?
+If I have health concerns, do I have to follow all the food-related disciplines during Exodus 90?

 Each man should be prudent when abstaining from foods and fasting.
-Don't make excuses for yourself or take it easy on yourself for no legitimate reason.
-If you have a legitimate health concern, refrain from the disciplines that pose a unique threat to your health.
+If you have a legitimate health concern, refrain from the disciplines that pose challenges to your health and obviously follow the recommendations of your doctor.
 If you are refraining from any disciplines, share this with your fraternity as you are able, especially with your anchor.
 Allow your brothers to pray for you as well as to know just how they need to hold you accountable.
 No need to add any extra disciplines if you have to remove one.
-Simply embrace the rest of the disciplines with greater love and zeal.

 Have more questions about these disciplines?